strangehurst/PNML.jl/docs/src/pnml.md

 Since validation is not a goal of PNML.jl, non-standard pntds can be used for the URI of an XML `net` tag's `type` attribute.
-Notably `pnmlcore` and `nonstandard` are mapped to PnmlCore.
+Notably `pnmlcore` and `nonstandard` are mapped to PnmlCoreNet.

-PnmlCore is the minimum level of meaning that any pnml file can hold.
+PnmlCoreNet is the minimum level of meaning that any pnml file can hold.
-PNML.jl should be able to create a valid intermediate representation using PnmlCore since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.
+PNML.jl should be able to create a valid intermediate representation using PnmlCoreNet since all the higher-level meaning is expressed as pnml labels, restrictions, and required XML tag names.